-Our Ground Round was about a 15 minute drive up Rt.
-17 in NJ, for those of you who are familiar with the Garden State.
-This place was amazing.
-They showed silent old comedy movies on a big screen and had all you can eat peanuts, which you shelled, and then threw the shells on the floor.
-I think I usually got the cheeseburger, but what I was really looking forward to was the sundae, which was served in a miniature baseball helmet (several of which, I still have).
-Sounds pretty great right?
-Well the fun did not stop there.
+Our Ground Round was just a 15-minute drive up Rt.
+17 in NJ, for those who know the Garden State.
+And boy, was it amazing!
+They had this cool thing where they showed silent old comedy movies on a big screen, and they even had all-you-can-eat peanuts!
+You'd shell the peanuts and throw the shells on the floor - a kid's dream!
+Now, I usually went for the classic cheeseburger, but what I was really excited about was the sundae.
+Oh, but not just any sundae - it was served in this adorable miniature baseball helmet.
+I collected several of those helmets, and they're still treasures to me.

-As some point the place contemporized.
-The peanuts were replaced with popcorn, the silent movies were turned off and the video games disappeared.
-It happened so quickly, it came as a total surprise to me.
+However, as time passed, the Ground Round underwent some changes.
+The peanuts were replaced with popcorn, the silent movies disappeared, and the video games vanished.
+It happened so quickly, like a surprise twist.

 As it turns out, my family used to go to the Ground Round because of my boundless excitement about the place.
 They thought it was pretty cool too, but they mostly wanted to see me happy.
 It's something I only learned as an adult, and it made me appreciate my family's awesomeness even more.